-Mixquic is a little town to the south-east of Mexico City.
+Mixquic is a little town to the southeast of Mexico City.
 It is known for its traditional celebration of the Día de los Muertos, or Day of the Dead, which is a national holiday that takes place every year on November 2.
-The villagers open their homes for the public to view their own personal alters.
+The villagers open their homes for the public to view their personal altars.
 The cemetery is decorated and lit by candlelight at night.

-The drive to Mixquic is about and 1 1/2 south of Mexico City and is actually still considered part of the Federal District.
+The drive to Mixquic is about a 1.5-hour drive south of Mexico City and is actually still considered part of the Federal District.
 We stayed at a hotel near Coyoacan (which also has a great celebration) and made that our "base camp".

 It is a full-on street party with beer and food galore.
 Just bring your pesos and your camera.